stakenodes-unchained/pocket-indexer/server/PROOF_SUBMISSIONS_API.md

 ## Data Fields Explanation

 ### Core Fields
+- `chain`: The chain identifier (e.g., "mainnet", "testnet") - used for filtering data by specific chain
 - `supplier_operator_address`: The Pocket Network supplier that submitted the proof
 - `application_address`: The application that the relays were served for
 - `service_id`: The blockchain service ID (e.g., "iotex", "avax", "blast", "fuse")